freeipa/freeipa/doc/designs/expired_certificate_pruning.md

 * expired cert/incomplete request time
 * time unit
 * LDAP search size limit
-* LDAP search time limit
+* LDAP search time limit (in seconds)

 The first two configure when an expired certificate or incomplete request will be deleted.
 The unit can be one of: minute, hour, day, year.
 By default it is 30 days.

 The LDAP limits control how many entries are returned and how long the search can take.
-By default it is 1000 entries and unlimited time.
+By default it is 1000 entries and unlimited time (0 == unlimited, unit is seconds).

 ### Configuration settings